SchwarzIT/community-stackit-go-client/README.md

 }

 ```

+Another usage example can be found in [`terraform-provider-stackit`](https://github.com/SchwarzIT/terraform-provider-stackit) which is built using the community client

 [^1]: In order to use the client, a Service Account and Token must be created [using the Service Account API](https://api.stackit.schwarz/service-account/openapi.v1.html#operation/post-projects-projectId-service-accounts-v2)<br />
 After creation, assign roles to the Service Account using [Membership API](https://api.stackit.schwarz/membership-service/openapi.v1.html#operation/post-organizations-organizationId-projects-projectId-roles-roleName-service-accounts)<br />